r-Techsupport/rTS_Wiki/docs/disks/dislocker.md

 To do this you will need the BitLocker password, or the recovery password to decrypt the drive.
 If you need help finding your BitLocker key, follow this [guide](https://support.microsoft.com/en-us/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6).

 ## Install Dislocker
-The first step is to install Dislocker, this is already included in our [Linux Live session](/docs/live-sessions/linux-live-session)
+The first step is to install Dislocker, this is already included in our [Linux Live session](/docs/live-sessions/linux-live-session).
+Therefore, you can skip this step.
 If you did not have it installed already you can use the following command to install dislocker for Ubuntu and Debian:
 ```
 sudo apt install dislocker